Bob Dylan Live: London Wembley Arena 6th October 2000

 But I know what he really loves you for

-The end of the main set came way too soon, all the more so because of course I had arrived 2 and a half songs late.
-As Bob and the boys lined up for another Formation taking in the wild appreciation of the cheering crowd, remaining stationery and expressionless before one by one walking off the stage, my mind was already thinking about the encore, what might be on offer for us on what, for a whole number of crazy reasons, was turning out to be a very special evening indeed.
+The end of the main set came way too soon, all the more so because of course I had arrived over 2 songs late for it.
+As Bob and the boys lined up for another Formation taking in the wild appreciation of the cheering crowd, each of them remaining stationery and expressionless before one by one walking off the stage, my mind was already thinking about the encore, what might be on offer for us on what, for a whole number of crazy reasons, was turning out to be a very special evening indeed.

 The usual break of five or so minutes followed, which gave me a chance to talk with Madeleine and Ngawang, to see what they thought of the show.
-I had become so absorbed in watching and listening to Bob and the boys that I really didn’t know what they had made of it because I hadn’t really paid them any attention.
-Probably it was my unconscious wanting to blot the painful beginning to the evening right out of my mind.
-Madeleine seemed pretty positive about what she had seen and listened to, no doubt about that and it was clear I would talk to her in depth about it after the show was over.
-As for Ngawang I wasn’t too sure whether he was into it or not, it was quite possible he was pissed off over the tickets fiasco, the screwed up meeting, but as far as I was concerned that whole episode now belonged to the past and far, far away after the last hour or so of redemption I had received from Bob.
+I had become so absorbed in watching and listening to Bob and the boys that I really didn’t know what they’d made of it because I hadn’t really paid them much attention.
+Probably it was my unconscious wanting to blot the very painful beginning to the evening right out of my mind.
+Madeleine seemed pretty positive about what she had seen and listened to, no doubt about that, and it was clear I would talk to her in depth about it after the show was over.
+As for Ngawang I wasn’t too sure whether he was into it or not, it was quite possible he was pissed off over the tickets, the screwed up meeting, but as far as I was concerned that whole episode now belonged to the past and far, far away after the last hour or so of redemption I had received from Bob.

 All Along the Watchtower followed If Dogs Run Free and it most mightily rocked the arena to its foundations, the way the lights played over the heads of the crowd whilst Bob and the boys made some seriously doom laden electric noise with visions of the apocalypse just over the horizon, was immensely enjoyable.
-I just sat looking up at the three speaker stacks suspended from the ceiling and I couldn’t help thinking what an utterly brilliant show it had turned out to be, initially of course against all the odds.
-It has taken Bob Dylan 40 years to get to this point, constantly refining his art, constantly taking his show on the road, performing in front of people all over the world.
-When you see it and hear it you realise how it has been worth it, not just for the generations able to witness it now, but hopefully for more generations to come.
-There was also no doubt in my mind that at these times this is also the only place Bob wants to be.
-He knows damn well that the music being created by him and the boys is top quality fantastic stuff that just would not be found anywhere else on the planet.
+I sat there looking up at the three speaker stacks suspended from the ceiling and I couldn’t help thinking what an utterly brilliant show it had turned out to be, initially of course against all the odds.
+It has taken Bob Dylan nearly 40 years to get to this point, constantly refining his art, constantly taking his show on the road, performing in front of people all over the world.
+When you see and hear it under these conditions you realise how it has been worth it, not just for the generations able to witness it now, but hopefully for more generations to come.
+There was also no doubt in my mind that at these times this is the only place Bob wants to be.
+He knows damn well that the music being created by him and the boys is such top quality fantastic stuff that it just would not be found anywhere else on the planet, so to leave it all behind would be completely and utterly senseless .

 I Shall be Released replaced Forever Young as third song from the end in the encore and it was a heartfelt version, harking back to those late 60s times when it was first recorded with The Band.
-It was followed by another trail blazing Highway 61 Revisited with Bob and the boys lined up on stage in Fender guitar battalion mode yet again and in no mood whatsoever to take any prisoners by way of the pure electric noise they were mercilessly pumping out, seemingly just for the lovely, lovely hell of it.
-Blowin’ In the Wind finished it all off, just like it had every night I had seen him on this particular jaunt following him around the country, an iconic song sending those imaginary doves from way back when flying out over Wembley Arena and into the London night.
+It was followed by another trail blazing Highway 61 Revisited with Bob and the boys lined up on stage in a Fender guitar union yet again and in no mood to take any prisoners by way of the pure electric noise they were mercilessly pumping out, seemingly just for the lovely, lovely hell of it.
+Blowin’ In the Wind finished it all off, just like it had on every night I had seen him on this particular jaunt of mine following him around the country, an iconic song sending those imaginary doves from way back flying out over Wembley Arena and into an autumn London night to spread their message of universal justice.
 And that was it.
-The crowd were cheering wildly but it was all to no avail, there would be no second encore, not even for Wembley Arena.
+The crowd were cheering wildly but it was all to no avail, there would be no second encore, not even for Wembley Arena in London.
 After they lined up for the final Formation I knew that Bob and the boys would not be back, 19 songs was the limit, you would have to be very lucky to get any more out of him although of course it was not unknown, but it was very rare if truth be told.

 Setlist Wembley Arena 6th October 2000 –